 Option C: Manual A/B Testing

 For high-stakes tests where you need clean data, run controlled A/B tests with Meta’s built-in Experiments tool.
 This gives you statistical significance but requires more budget and time.
+Aim for 95% confidence and at least 50 conversions per variant before calling a winner.

 Step 4: Let AI Analyze Results (Not Just Spreadsheets)